-Cell culture supernatant and serum were tested with this assay.
+Cell culture supernatant, serum and plasma (EDTA) were tested with this assay.
 Other biological samples might be suitable for use in the assay.
-Remove serum from the clot as soon as possible after clotting.
+Remove serum or plasma from the clot or cells as soon as possible after clotting and separation.